PennyLaneAI/pennylane-orquestra/README.rst

 .. license-end-inclusion-marker-do-not-remove

-A package for integrating PennyLane with Orquestra.
+A plugin for integrating PennyLane with Orquestra.

 **Installation**